dakshasubbaian/Search-Algorithm/README.md

 ```
 iii)	# Find the element in a list using Binary Search (recursive Method).
 ```
-'''
-Program to find the element in a list using Binary Search (recursive Method).
+#Program to find the element in a list using Binary Search (recursive Method).
-Developed by:Daksha Subbaian
+#Developed by:Daksha Subbaian
-RegisterNumber:23003584
-'''
+#RegisterNumber:212223230036

 def binarySearch(arr, k, low, high):
     if low<=high:
         mid=low+(high-low)//2